godot-dimensions/g4mf/specification/parts/material.md

 The `"cellColors"` property is an integer index that references an accessor containing the per-cell color data for this channel.
 If not defined, the channel does not have per-cell colors.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
-If defined, the amount of cell colors MUST match or exceed the amount of cells in all surfaces that use this channel.
+If defined, the amount of cell colors MUST match or exceed the amount of cells in all mesh surfaces that use this channel.

 ### Edge Colors

 The `"edgeColors"` property is an integer index that references an accessor containing the per-edge color data for this channel.
 If not defined, the channel does not have per-edge colors.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
-If defined, the amount of edge colors MUST match or exceed the amount of edges in all surfaces that use this channel.
+If defined, the amount of edge colors MUST match or exceed the amount of edges in all mesh surfaces that use this channel.

 ### Vertex Colors

 The `"vertexColors"` property is an integer index that references an accessor containing the per-vertex color data for this channel.
 If not defined, the channel does not have per-vertex colors.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
-If defined, the amount of vertex colors MUST match or exceed the amount of vertices in all surfaces that use this channel.
+If defined, the amount of vertex colors MUST match or exceed the amount of vertices in all mesh surfaces that use this channel.

 ### Cell Texture Map